gaebar/SmileMart-Store-Landing-Page/README.md

 The requirement of the capstone project was to use our knowledge of the Azure Portal and Java to create an application that could improve business processes.
 After a brainstorming session and with brilliant ideas, we concluded that an Assistant chatbot could significantly enhance customer engagement and streamline support services for Smile Mart, positioning the company to better compete with industry giants like Amazon, Etsy, Walmart, and eBay.

+See the application at [gaebar.github.io/SmileMart-Store-Landing-Page/src](https://gaebar.github.io/SmileMart-Store-Landing-Page/src)

-## Executive Summary
+## Summary

-Our project aims to revolutionize customer support at Smile Mart using the Smile Mart Assistant chatbot.
+Our project aims to improve customer support at Smile Mart using the Smile Mart Assistant chatbot.
 Developed with Azure Cognitive Services and Azure Spring Apps, this solution is designed to streamline customer service operations, reduce wait times, and provide 24/7 assistance.
 This leads to improved customer experience and satisfaction.
-Operating on Azure's Basic/Standard tier, our chatbot promises efficiency, scalability, and adaptability.
+Operating on Azure's Consuption tier, our chatbot promises efficiency, scalability, and adaptability.

 ### Team Members: